Abstract:

 2O and CH

-4 emission patterns, and environmental impacts of different "controlled-to-quick ratio" treatments were analyzed.
-The results showed that: (1) For both rice varieties, the cumulative NH
+4 emission patterns, and environmental impacts of different “controlled-to-quick ratio” treatments were analyzed.
+The results showed that: 1) For both rice varieties, the whole growth period cumulative NH

-3 volatilization and emission intensity of different "controlled-to-quick ratio" treatments first decreased and then increased as the proportion of controlled-release N fertilizer decreased.
-The D5∶5 treatment was significantly lower than the other treatments, with reductions of 58.31% and 61.59% for 'Nanjing 9108' and 46.72% and 49.42% for 'Taixiangjing 1402' compared to the FFT treatment.
+3 volatilization and emission intensity of different “controlled-to-quick ratio” treatments first decreased and then increased as the proportion of controlled-release N fertilizer decreased, and these indicators under the D5∶5 treatment were significantly lower than the other treatments, with reductions of 58.31% and 61.59% for ‘Nanjing9108’ and 46.72% and 49.24% for ‘Taixiangjing1402’ compared to the FFT treatment.
 The next lowest was the D4∶6 treatment.
-(2) The cumulative N
+2) The whole growth period cumulative N

 japonica rice, while the “controlled-to-quick ratio” of 10∶0 favors green, low-carbon, and emission-reduction production.